WHMCS/developer-docs/themes/child-themes.md

 The following information is required:

-Name - this is the name you will see displayed in the WHMCS admin interface Author - this should be your name
+* `name` — The name you will see in the WHMCS Admin Area.
-Config / Parent - the name of the parent theme directory.
-The parent theme in our example is the Twenty-One theme, so the parent theme directory name is "twenty-one".
+* `config` / `parent` — The name of the Parent Theme directory.
+The Parent Theme in the example above is the Twenty-One theme, so the parent theme directory name is `twenty-one`.

-The theme.yaml file can also define other parameters about your theme.
-To learn more, see [Theme Parameters](/themes/theme-parameters/).
+The `theme.yaml` file can also define other parameters about your theme.
+To learn more, see [Theme Parameters](/themes/theme-config/).

+You can create child themes with parents that are, in turn, children of other themes, as long as the ultimate parent theme includes all of the required WHMCS template files and assets.
+However, we do not recommend this for most uses.

-### 3. Create a custom.css file
+### 3. Create a custom.css File

+{{% notice info %}}
+If you do not intend to make *any* CSS-related changes you can skip this step.
+However, we strongly recommend doing this for all new Child Themes.
+{{% /notice %}}

-Next, create a sub-folder named `css`, and within that, create a stylesheet file named `custom.css`.
+Create a subfolder named `css`, and, within that, create a stylesheet file named `custom.css`.

 This is where you should put the CSS rules and declarations to control the look of your theme.
 Anything you define here will override styling defined by the Parent Theme.
+If you only want your Child Theme to contain CSS updates, using this method will give you a maintenance-free, automatically-updating Child Theme.

 ```
 // Example override for the primary background color